Byter64/Hans2SoftwareTemplate/README.md

 ## Distinguish between Desktop and wuehans
 If the have code, that should only be included in either the desktop build or the wueHans build, you can use the precprocessor macros #ifdef ... #endif with the symbols **WUEHANS** and **DESKTOP**.
 The desktop build will only have the **DESKTOP**, while the wueHans build will only have **WUEHANS** symbol defined.

+## Supported file formats
+Halib only supports .bmp for images and .wav for audio.
+You can always include libraries that support other file formats, but keep in mind, that uncompressing data takes time, and time is a limited resource for wueHans.

 # Template Structure
 #### build/
 This directory will contain your built project